bjhaid/bjhaid.github.io/_posts/2019-01-03-sabbatical.md

 ### What kind of value can I provide?

-While [I love to write software](https://github.com/bjhaid) and I **DO NOT** plan to write software during this period as I am not convinced that writing code will be the best use of my time and this arrangement, so find below ways I believe I can add value:
+While [I love to write software](https://github.com/bjhaid), I **DO NOT** plan to write software during this period as I am not convinced that writing code will be the best use of my time and this arrangement, so find below ways I believe I can add value:

 - Help introduce and envagelize agile practices.